YTasheva/5-Days-Weather-Forecast/README.md

 ### Built With

-- JavaScript, HTML, CSS, Bootstrap
+- JavaScript, HTML, CSS, Bootstrap, jQuery,Server-Side API - OpenWeather API

+## Installation

+* Download or clone the repository.

+* Open the `.HTML` file through your web browser to view.

+* Use Visual Studio Code or similar source-code editor to run the code.

 ## Licence

 <a href="https://opensource.org/licenses/MIT"><img src="https://img.shields.io/badge/License-MIT-yellow.svg" alt=""></a>